Skip to main content

 Content areas allow you to use markdown to add your own formatting.
 These are on every content page and can be added to some other page templates as required.

 Markdown is a way of adding formatting to plain text using basic symbols and patterns.
 With markdown, you can add headings, links, lists, tables and more.
 For example, to create a bulleted list, you start each item with an asterisk (*).
-Here is a selection of the most common markdown elements:
+MoJ Forms supports the following markdown styles.

 Table: markdown formatting